Zero-Downtime Deploys with a Single Server

 dry-run: print the commands that would be invoked without actually deploying

 pydist.cominstead of a local test server

 install: install/update Python dependencies (slow, so not done by default)

 migrate: run database migrations

-Originally I used a bash script for the deploy script, but as always once non-trivial logic I came to regret it and rewrote it in Python.
+Originally I used a bash script for the deploy script, but (as is usually the case) once I added non-trivial logic to it I came to regret that decision and rewrote it in Python.
 I'm pretty happy with the script now, although it could be further simplified to detect whether updates or database migrations are necessary.